Courtesy Carlile Room

 1519 14th Ave., Seattle • 206-257-0312

 Street food may seem like a stretch for kids, but at Nue, it means that your kids will get the opportunity to try some of the most flavorful food from around the world, vegetables included.
-The communal tables here get crowded, so come early (which you’d probably do with little ones anyway) and treat them to a Brussels sprouts disch that will forever change the way they think of this underrated veg.
-Fried crispy, they’re served with a coconut and garlic chutney and a peanut satay and sweet chili dipping sauce.
-If Brussels sprouts seem too tough a sell, then go with the Sicilian caponata.
-The traditional dish made of eggplant, sun-dried tomato and basil offers more familiar flavors and come with parmesan polenta and fresh buratta.
+The communal tables here get crowded, so come early (which you’d probably do with little ones anyway) and treat them to a Brussels sprouts dish that will forever change the way they think of this underrated veg.
+Fried crispy, the sprouts are served with a coconut and garlic chutney and a peanut satay and sweet chili dipping sauce.

 19116 Beardslee Blvd., Bothell • 425-286-1001

-The latest project from John Howie (John Howie Steak in Bellevue) is a brewpub in Bothell, with plenty of good eats which, though designed to complement the beers, hold up just fine on their own.
+John Howie (of John Howie Steak in Bellevue) started this brewpub in Bothell, offering plenty of good eats which, though designed to complement the beers, hold up just fine on their own.
 Hand-tossed pizzas and burgers are mainstays, but starters included a roasted veggie spread with crostini and soups and salads range from a Greek quinoa salad to a kale, red cabbage and carrot salad with sunflower, pumpkin and hemp seeds and a cider Dijon vinaigrette.
 Grown-ups may choose to end the meal with a sweet pizza or a bourbon butterscotch crème brulee while kids will go gaga for the fresh-baked cast-iron cookie with gooey chocolate chips and vanilla ice cream.